freqtrade/freqtrade/docs/hyperopt.md

 - space-separated list of any of the above values for example `--spaces roi stoploss`

 ## Understand the Hyperopts Result
-Once Hyperopt is completed you can use the result to creating a new strategy.
+Once Hyperopt is completed you can use the result to create a new strategy.
-Given following result from hyperopt:
+Given the following result from hyperopt:

 ```
 Best result: